 But most often if we feel ignored it’s because the ways we interact and communicate are actually pushing other people away.
 We are not creating the space for others to listen to us.

 [Worried you have a personality disorder or low self-esteem?
-Our new platform connects you with professional therapists by Skype and phone.
+Our new platform connects you with professional therapists by online and phone.
 We help you wherever you are in the world.]

 How to get people to listen to you